sukannyapurkayastha/DASP_report_template/README.md

 To create the summary—which aggregates all results sorted by “Overview”, “Attitude Roots” and “Request Information”—we tried different models and evaluated their performance using the BERT score.
 More specifically, we pre-structured the summary using Python and then generated predictions only for the collections of comments corresponding to a particular attitude root or request, as determined by our other models.

 Data Collection and Labeling Process:
-Data Crawling:
-We crawled data from 10 random review threads on OpenReview.
-Instead of treating each individual comment as a data point, we aggregated comments into collections.
-Each collection was specified by a particular attitude root or request by our auxiliary models.
-This resulted in 174 aggregated data points (see model_training/nlp/summary/data/real_world_data_unlabeled.jsonl).
+We manually collected data from ten OpenReview threads to ensure a balanced distribution of overall ratings.
+The selection included two examples with very low ratings, two near the 25th percentile, two with average ratings, two near the 75th percentile, and two with very high ratings.
+Rather than treating each individual comment as a separate data point, we clustered sentences such that each cluster corresponded to a specific attitude root or request recognized by the respective models.
+This process resulted in 174 aggregated data points (see model_training/nlp/summary/data/real_world_data_unlabeled.jsonl).
-Labeling:
-Next, these aggregated comment collections (each related to a specific attitude root or request) were labeled using OpenAI's so far most capable model ChatGPT o1.
+Next, each data point (each related to a specific attitude root or request) was labeled using OpenAI's so far most capable model ChatGPT o1.
 We then proofread these labels to ensure high quality (see model_training/nlp/summary/data/real_world_data_labeled.jsonl).

 Prediction:
 We tried sequence to sequence approaches with BART-large and T5 using an 80%-10%-10% train-validation-test split.
 The best results were obtained using Llama2 with a 10-shot prompt, achieving an F1-BERT score of 69% on the test data.

-##### **3.2.3 Communication Flow**
+##### **3.4 Communication Flow**

 *Frontend → Backend*